 VERN WINTERS is known for finding ways to win hard patent cases.
-He has been privileged to work with a number of the country’s leading high-technology and biopharmaceutical companies, and has spent more than 200 days in high-stakes jury, bench, and arbitration trials.
-Among his trial and summary judgment wins in patent and patent licensing are:
+He has been privileged to work with a number of the world’s leading high-technology and biopharmaceutical companies, and has spent more than 200 days in high-stakes jury, bench, and arbitration trials.
+Working closely with such companies has yielded results such as:

-- Beating, in a month-long trial, a global biopharmaceutical company’s patent infringement, trade secret misappropriation, and breach of contract claims directed to all of the recombinant organisms and materials used to manufacture several billion-dollar biologics;
+- Beating, in a month-long arbitration trial, a global biopharmaceutical company’s patent infringement and other claims directed to all of the rDNa organisms used to manufacture billion-dollar biologics;

 - Defeating, in a week-long trial, an infringer’s claims, which relied on the expert testimony of the former chair of a state Bar’s ethics committee, that the chief legal officer at a leading biotech company had committed fraud in a patent-based joint venture; and